wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/security-related-http-headers.md

 === "Carbon / Tomcat (Java products)"

-    **HSTS, `X-Frame-Options`, `X-Content-Type-Options`** — wire the standard Tomcat `org.apache.catalina.filters.HttpHeaderSecurityFilter`.
-Two equivalent ways to wire it:

-    * Product-wide via `deployment.toml` (applies to every Tomcat webapp).
-Syntax: [APIM — Enable HSTS Headers](https://apim.docs.wso2.com/en/latest/install-and-setup/setup/deployment-best-practices/security-guidelines-for-production-deployment/#enable-http-strict-transport-security-hsts-headers).
-    * Per-webapp via `web.xml` at `<PRODUCT_HOME>/repository/deployment/server/webapps/<WEBAPP>/WEB-INF/web.xml`.
-Syntax: [IS — Enable HSTS Headers](https://is.docs.wso2.com/en/latest/deploy/security/enable-hsts/).

-    The init-params include `antiClickJackingEnabled` / `antiClickJackingOption` (for `X-Frame-Options`) and `blockContentTypeSniffingEnabled` (for `X-Content-Type-Options`) — leave them at their secure defaults.
+    **`X-Frame-Options`, `X-Content-Type-Options`** — wire the standard Tomcat `org.apache.catalina.filters.HttpHeaderSecurityFilter` for your webapp.
+The init-params `antiClickJackingEnabled` / `antiClickJackingOption` (for `X-Frame-Options`) and `blockContentTypeSniffingEnabled` (for `X-Content-Type-Options`) are safe to enable in the shipped default.
 Do **not** enable `xssProtectionEnabled` — `X-XSS-Protection` is deprecated.

-HSTS is off by default so local development is not pinned to HTTPS by self-signed certificates; turn it on for production builds.
+    **HSTS** — also wired through `HttpHeaderSecurityFilter`, but **ship it off by default**.
+HSTS pins HTTPS in the browser cache for `max-age` seconds and is irreversible during that window; enabling it on a developer's local instance with a self-signed cert breaks the browser until cache expiry, and submitting `preload` is impossible to undo.
+Make sure HSTS can be turned on per deployment and document the operator action — two equivalent ways:

+    * Product-wide via `deployment.toml`: [APIM — Enable HSTS Headers](https://apim.docs.wso2.com/en/latest/install-and-setup/setup/deployment-best-practices/security-guidelines-for-production-deployment/#enable-http-strict-transport-security-hsts-headers).
+    * Per-webapp via `web.xml` at `<PRODUCT_HOME>/repository/deployment/server/webapps/<WEBAPP>/WEB-INF/web.xml`: [IS — Enable HSTS Headers](https://is.docs.wso2.com/en/latest/deploy/security/enable-hsts/).

     **CSP, COOP, COEP, CORP, `Permissions-Policy`, `Cache-Control` on token / PII responses, `Clear-Site-Data` on logout** — not covered by `HttpHeaderSecurityFilter`.
-When you add a new Carbon webapp, ship a project-local servlet filter that runs after `HttpHeaderSecurityFilter` so the built-in filter's HSTS and `X-Frame-Options` are preserved alongside.
-Recommended shape:
+When you add a new Carbon webapp, ship a project-local servlet filter that runs after `HttpHeaderSecurityFilter` so the built-in filter's `X-Frame-Options` is preserved alongside.

+    For a new **admin-only UI** (one that customers don't theme or embed — Carbon Console, Publisher Admin, IS Console), the strict default is:

     ```java
-    public class ModernSecurityHeadersFilter implements Filter {
+    public class AdminUiSecurityHeadersFilter implements Filter {
         @Override
         public void doFilter(ServletRequest req, ServletResponse res, FilterChain chain)
                 throws IOException, ServletException {